Low Vision Rehabilitation

 Additional referrals and information regarding state-funded programs and other services available for visually impaired individuals may also be considered.

-Dean McGee Low Vision Therapists
+Dean McGee Low Vision Therapist

 Rebecca K. Morgan, MD provides low vision rehabilitation consultations at our main Oklahoma Health Center location.
 Click here to learn more about her.